Naginreed/irl-cae_iOS-Mac/README.md

 # 2 - SRT/SRTLA Relay

 > [!NOTE]
-> This Server takes the Two SRTLA Streams and combine them to one
+> This Server takes the Two SRTLA Streams and combines them to one SRT Stream

 > [!IMPORTANT]
 > This Service costs $10 USD.
-Completely free alternatives are also available but need more technical knowledge to setup

-2.a - Create an Account with [Github](https://github.com/signup) *(If you already have one skip to Login)* You then need to Verify your E-Mail Address and [Login](https://github.com/login)
+2.a - Create an Account with [Github](https://github.com/signup) *(If you already have one skip to Login)*
+You then need to Verify your E-Mail Address and [Login](https://github.com/login)

 <img src="https://github.com/Naginreed/irl-cae-setup/assets/71943093/bafd6a15-7ec2-4f3e-8a1f-7737e41d9a8f" height="600">

 2.b - Once logged in open the [Belabox Sponsorship](https://github.com/sponsors/rationalsa) Page
  - Scroll down and select the **$10 a month** Tier which includes 1x SRT/SRTLA Relay Server
- - Fill out your Billing Info and Set Up your Payment Info *(Only Credit Card or Paypal supported)*
+ - Fill out your Billing Info and setup your Payment Info *(Only Credit Card or Paypal supported)*
  - Alternatively you can also let your Viewers buy [Vouchers](https://shop.belabox.net/product/belabox-cloud-voucher) for multiple Months.

 2.c - Once you either sponsored or have a voucher open the [Belabox Cloud](https://cloud.belabox.net) Page and Login/Authorize with your Github Account

 <img src="https://github.com/Naginreed/irl-cae-setup/assets/71943093/5385a7b6-e1c4-42ac-a5a1-729cf53dc732" height="600">